Find Affordable College Courses

 $18,000 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Springfield College - School of Professional and Continuing Studies.
-The school came in at #2 on this year’s Best Value Community Organization & Advocacy Schools in Massachusetts list.
-Located in the medium-sized city of Springfield, Springfield College - School of Professional and Continuing Studies is a private not-for-profit college with a fairly small student population.
+You’ll be in good company if you decide to attend Springfield College - School of Professional and Continuing Studies.
+It ranked #2 on our 2023 Best Value Community Organization & Advocacy Schools in Massachusetts list.
+Located in the midsize city of Springfield, Springfield College - School of Professional and Continuing Studies is a private not-for-profit school with a small student population.

-The average tuition and fees for an in-state undergraduate at Springfield College - School of Professional and Continuing Studies are $18,000 a year.
+In-state tuition fees for undergraduate students at Springfield College - School of Professional and Continuing Studies are $18,000 per year.
 While working on their degree, community organization majors at Springfield College - School of Professional and Continuing Studies accumulate an average of around $31,143 in student debt.

 #3